1998

 ● “Okay,” I thought to myself, “if we weren’t even before, we are now.
 And if we were even, now I owe you one.”

 ● Sometimes I wonder why people criticize corporations for taking actions, such as merging with other corporations, that result in loss of (corporate) jobs.
-Is it not good that the corporation finds a way to operate more efficiently, so as to require fewer workers?
+Is it not good that the corporation find a way to operate more efficiently, so as to require fewer workers?
 Would we advocate businesses or individuals hiring people arbitrarily to do useless work?
-For example, should I hire someone full-time to stand outside my front door and thumb his nose with his left hand, with the index finger of his right hand inserted in his right ear, while slowly rotating his body in a counterclockwise direction?
+For example, should I hire someone full-time to stand outside my front door and thumb his nose with his left hand, and with the index finger of his right hand inserted in his right ear, while slowly rotating his body in a counterclockwise direction?
 Of course, I’d pay him a decent wage, maintain good working conditions, and allow him to join the nose-thumbers’ union.
 Actually, I assume that such criticisms of corporations have good reasons, about which I’m simply ignorant.

 ● 12-8-1998: If I can solve, or at least successfully deal with, my own personal problems, perhaps I can help others deal with theirs.
 This is a thought I sometimes try to use as an incentive to working harder to solve my own problems.
 Conversely, a possible technique you can use to work on your own problems is to imagine that your problems are someone else’s and you’re advising that other person; then at least you may discover what you should do, and you’re left with the more difficult half of the solution: taking (implementing) the advice.
 But maybe pride of authorship will motivate you to do so—you’ll implement your own advice to prove to yourself what good advice it is.